 Anthropology/History 211.
 Artifacts, Archaeology, and Museums.
-(WI)
+(W)

-Introduction to the theories and methods for interpreting how objects provide evidence for history and express a culture's values, ideas, and attitudes.
+Introduction to the theories and methods used to interpret how objects provide evidence for history and express a culture's values, ideas, and attitudes.
 Includes examination of archaeological method and ethics, and the use of objects in a museum setting.
 Hands-on projects and visits to local museums and historical sites.

-3 Credits, Spring.
+3 Credits.
+Spring.
 W.E.
 Closterman